-Since researchers first became aware of an emerging space debris problem in the early 1960s.
-Since then, the understanding of debris sources, of the resulting debris environment and of the associated risks has significantly improved.
+Since researchers first became aware of an emerging space debris problem in the early 1970s, the understanding of debris sources, the resulting debris environment and the associated risks has significantly improved.

 Since 1993, the Inter-Agency Space Debris Coordination Committee (IADC) has conducted annual meetings to discuss research results in the areas of measurements, modelling, protection and mitigation.

-Today, the global dimension of the space debris problem is internationally recognised, and space system designers, space operators and policy makers share the common view that active control of the space debris environment will be necessary to sustain safe space flight activities into the future.
+Today, the global dimension of the space debris problem is internationally recognised, and space system designers, space operators and policymakers share the common view that active control of the space debris environment will be necessary to sustain safe space flight activities into the future.

-Last update: 20 April 2013
+Last update: 24 April 2017